RSS Feed for This PostCurrent Article

 It is always handy to have toilets close by when coaching the U’6s.
 There will always be one that needs to come off for an urgent trip to the toilet.
 Moreover, don’t be surprised if the odd kid stays on the field when they should be in the toilet.
 It happens regularly.
 If you’re playing with a keeper, you can usually expect him to keep his position.
 Don’t expect anyone else to though.
 Teaching these young stars positional play will be a waste of time.

 What tickles me the most every time though is when the whistle is blown at the start of the game.
-Ten or twenty seconds later every player on the pitch will be within 5 yards of the and it pretty much stays that way for the duration of the game.
+Ten or twenty seconds later every player on the pitch will be within 5 yards of the [tag-tec]soccer ball[/tag-tec] and it pretty much stays that way for the duration of the game.
 Soccer coaching with the U’6s is a completely different experience than coaching any other age group but it is an enormous amount of fun.

 Trackback URL